-Puppies and kittens need proper medical attention in their first few weeks of life to help them get off to a healthy start.
+Puppies and kittens need proper medical attention in their first few weeks of life to get them off to a healthy start.

-Your new best friend will get a complete physical examination, deworming medication and appropriate immunizations.
-They will also be tested for intestinal parasites.
-You will receive a puppy or kitten 'kit' filled with samples and educational material to help you care for your newest family member.
+Your new best friend will get a complete physical examination, deworming medication, appropriate immunizations, and they will be tested for intestinal parasites.
+You'll receive a puppy or kitten 'kit' filled with educational material on caring for your new pet.

 Once your puppy or kitten's checkup is complete, you'll return periodically for his or her required booster shots.

-With recent advances in veterinary medical knowledge and care, as well as newer therapies and better nutrition, senior pets are living longer than ever.
+With recent advances in veterinary medical knowledge, as well as newer therapies and better nutrition, senior pets are living longer than ever.

-While this is terrific news for pets and their owners, it means that special attention needs to be given to your pet's routine healthcare as they age.
-As your pet surpasses middle age, regular examinations become increasingly crucial to ensure their continuing health and longevity.
+This means that your pet's routine healthcare will require special attention as they age.
+As your pet surpasses middle age, regular exams become increasingly crucial to ensure their continuing health and longevity.

-Additional laboratory tests may be recommended for aging pets to provide more detailed information about your senior pet's overall health and wellbeing.
+Additional tests may be recommended for aging pets to provide more detailed information about their wellbeing.

 Vaccinations & Prevention